Helpful Weight Loss Tips: How to Burn Fat While Running

 Most fat is burned during low-intensity physical activities.
 The better your shape, the higher the percentage of fat implied in the metabolic process.
 And, the longer the activity, the higher the amount of fat oxidized (burned).

-As a general rule, fat is burned ideally when running at a pace where you would be able to maintain a full conversation.
+You burn fat ideally while running at a pace where you would be able to maintain a full conversation.
 According to experts, this should be a pace that you would theoretically be able to maintain for up to 8 hours- slow!
-Plus, you can benefit from fat burning even after your run as your body keeps burning fat for 2 to 3 hours after finishing a run.
+Plus, you can benefit from losing body fat even after your run as your body keeps burning fat for 2 to 3 hours after finishing a run.
 If you want to shed a few pounds, make sure you only ingest liquids and maybe a little protein during that time frame.

 Training on an empty stomach

 If you feel fit enough for a slow, pre-breakfast run to improve your fat metabolism, do it:

 - In the morning, on an empty stomach – 40 minutes max.